elastic/apm-pipeline-library/README.md

 We support different CI ecosystems:

-* Jenkins, this is deprecated and unless any security or major bugs, there will no updates.
+* Jenkins, this is deprecated and unless any security or major bugs, there will be no updates.
 * GitHub actions, this is the current supported CI that will receive features.

 ## User Documentation